 A DIRECT ROLLOVER is a direct payment of the amount of your Plan benefits to a traditional IRA or an eligible employer plan that will accept it.
 You can choose a DIRECT ROLLOVER of all or any portion of your payment that is an eligible rollover distribution, as described in Part I above.
-You are not taxed on any taxable portion of your payment for which you choose a DIRECT ROLLOVER will be considered and the traditional IRA or eligible employer plan.
-In addition, no income tax withholding is required for any taxable portion of your payment for which you choose a DIRECT ROLLOVER until you later take it out of the traditional IRA or eligible employer plan.
+You are not taxed on any taxable portion of your payment for which you choose a DIRECT ROLLOVER until you later take it out of the traditional IRA or eligible employer plan.
 In addition, no income tax withholding is required for any taxable portion of your Plan benefits for which you choose a DIRECT ROLLOVER.
 This Plan might not let you choose a DIRECT ROLLOVER if your distributions for the year are less than \$200.

 DIRECT ROLLOVER to a Traditional IRA.
 You can open a traditional IRA to receive the direct rollover.
 If you choose to have your payment made directly to a traditional IRA, contact an IRA sponsor (usually a financial institution) to find out how to have your payment made in a direct rollover to a traditional IRA at that institution.
+If you are unsure of how to invest your money, you can temporarily establish a traditional IRA to receive the payment.
 However, in choosing a traditional IRA, you may wish to make sure that the traditional IRA you choose will allow you to move all or a part of your payment to another traditional IRA at a later date, without penalties or other limitations.
 See IRS Publication 590, Individual Retirement Arrangements, for more information on traditional IRAs (including limits on how often you can roll over between IRAs).

 DIRECT ROLLOVER to a Plan.
 If you are employed by a new employer that has an eligible employer plan, and you want a direct rollover to that plan, ask the plan administrator of that plan whether it will accept your rollover.
 An eligible employer plan is not legally required to accept a rollover.
 Even if your new employer's plan does not accept a rollover, you can choose a DIRECT ROLLOVER to a traditional IRA.
 If the employer plan accepts your rollover, the plan may provide restrictions on the circumstances under which you may later receive a distribution of the rollover amount or may require spousal consent to any subsequent distribution.
 Check with the plan administrator of that plan before making your decision.